-There’s no need to send us your original P60 or pay slip – copies will be OK.
+Please do not send us original documents.
+Copies will be better.
 Alternatively you can let us have the “Taxable Pay” and “Tax Paid” figures off each P60 for the last 4 years – if you have them.

 21. I need my original P60 / pay slips back.
 How do I get them?

 If for any reason you have sent us your original P60, just call us on 0161 968 7300 and we’ll send them back.

 22. What if you find I’ve not paid enough tax?

 It’s very unlikely.
 However, if you’ve underpaid, we’ll ONLY tell you, not HMRC.
 You should then inform HMRC or you can ask us to do it for you, but we can’t insist you tell them.